ICTU/quality-time/docs/src/development.md

 ##### Adding the new source to the data model

 To add a new source you need to add a specification of the source to the data model.
 See the documentation of the [shared data model](software.md#shared-data-model) component for a description of the data model.
-Be sure to run the unit tests of the shared Python component after adding a source to the data model, to check the integrity of the data model.
+Be sure to run the unit tests of the shared data model component after adding a source to the data model, to check the integrity of the data model.

 Suppose we want to add [cloc](https://github.com/AlDanial/cloc) as source for the LOC (size) metric and read the size of source code from the JSON file that cloc can produce.
 We would add a `cloc.py` to `src/shared_data_model/sources/`: